-9.3 The Response must be electronically filed with the Provider and the Provider must serve it upon the Complainant in electronic form with a hard-copy notice that it has been served.
+10.3 The Response must be electronically filed with the Provider and the Provider must serve it upon the Complainant in electronic form with a hard-copy notice that it has been served.

-9.4 Service of the Response will be deemed effective, and the time will start to run for a Reply, upon electronic transmission of the Response.
+10.4 Service of the Response will be deemed effective, and the time will start to run for a Reply, upon electronic transmission of the Response and hard-copy notice of the Response was sent by the Provider to the addresses provided by the Complainant.

-9.5 If the registry operator believes the Complaint is without merit, it will affirmatively plead in it Response the specific grounds for the claim.
+10.5 If the registry operator believes the Complaint is without merit, it will affirmatively plead in it Response the specific grounds for the claim.
+One basis would be that the matter has previously been the subject of an RRDRP and that there are no new facts in dispute.

-9.6 At the same time the Response is filed, the registry operator will pay a filing fee in the amount set in accordance with the applicable Provider rules.
-In the event that the filing fee is not paid within ten (10) days of the receipt of the Response by the Provider, the Response will be deemed improper and not considered in the proceedings, but the matter will proceed to Determination.

-10 Reply
+11. Reply

-10.1 The Complainant is permitted ten (10) days from Service of the Response to submit a Reply addressing the statements made in the Response showing why the Complaint is not “without merit.”
+11.1 The Complainant is permitted ten (10) days from Service of the Response to submit a Reply addressing the statements made in the Response showing why the Complaint is not “without merit.”
 A Reply may not introduce new facts or evidence into the record, but shall only be used to address statements made in the Response.
 Any new facts or evidence introduced in a Response shall be disregarded by the Expert Panel.